KBheid/PZ_RadioData_Converter/DistributionFinder/README.md

 Requires Java 8+.

 ## Usage
-Open the JAR by double clicking or utilizing `java -jar PZ_CodeToInfobox.jar` from the commandline.
+Open the JAR by double clicking or utilizing `java -jar PZ_DistributionFinder.jar` from the commandline.

 ### Selecting a source
 The item list is populated via the different distribution files used by Project Zomboid.